Compactly Generated Shape Index Theory and its Application to a Retarded Nonautonomous Parabolic Equation: Compactly Generated Shape Index

 which implies the conclusion of Theorem \ref{t:4.1}. \vs

 Now we only consider the case when $W^u(K)\ne K$.
 In this case, for all shape index pairs $(N,E)$ of $K$, we infer that $W^u_{N}(K)\cap E\ne \es$ (see Lemma 4.8 in \cite{Wang}).

 Let $(N_1,E_1)$ and $(N_2,E_2)$ be two shape index pairs of $K$.
 Let $N=N_1\cap N_2$ and $E=E_1\cup E_2$.
 Then we have that $(N,E)$ is also a shape index pair of $K$.
-We aim to show that $(N_1/E_1,[E_1])$ and $(N_2/E_2,[E_2])$ have the same H-shape, for which we only need to prove that \be _{\rm H}(N_k/E_k,[E_k])={\rm Sh}_{\rm H}(N/E,[E]),\hs k=1,\,2. \ee In the following we show that (\ref{4.2}) holds true for $k=1$.
+We aim to show that $(N_1/E_1,[E_1])$ and $(N_2/E_2,[E_2])$ have the same H-shape, for which we only need to prove that \be _{\rm H}(N_k/E_k,[E_k])={\rm Sh}_{\rm H}(N/E,[E]),\hs k=1,\,2. \ee In the following we only need to show that (\ref{4.2}) holds true for $k=1$, since the same argument also works for $k=2$.

 Set $E^u =W^u_{N }(K)\cap E ,$ and define